-“Tap to show” shows your custom hole punch notification LED when you tap your phone screen just like you will normally do with your native always-on display, and the last option there is “Show always“, which I believe you know what that stands for.
+“Tap to show” shows your hole punch notification LED when you tap your phone screen just like you will normally do with your always-on display, and the last option there is “Show always“, which I believe you know what that stands for.

 Now when you’re done with the settings above, kindly go back to the app’s homepage for the last time now, and this time, select the next setting option which says “Color“, and you should be looking at a new page that looks this way.

-You can set separate colors for notifications coming from separate apps, separate colors to show your phone’s battery percentage and even separate colors for your contacts.
+You can set separate colors for notifications coming from separate apps, separate colors to show your phone’s battery percentage, and even separate colors for your contacts.

 So, quickly go ahead and set things how you want them to be, and after that, meet us on the next step, where we’ll take the app and all our settings done in it for a spin.